victoreram/Springboard-Data-Science/GenreClustering/Report/FinalReport.md

     - To nobody's surprise, A genre that is mostly centered around vocals (Hip-Hop) vastly outscore all genres in speechiness.
     - Other genres typically score low but have plenty of outliers outside of its upper quartiles.
 - **Tempo**:
     - Each genre seems to share roughly the same distribution here, with some outliers with high tempos.
-I'm willing to bet those Rock outliers are actually Punk songs.
+Those Rock outliers may represent Punk songs.
 - **Valence**:
     - Hip-Hop takes the honor for happiest genre of this sample.
     - Metal on the other hand is the saddest / angriest genre of the sample, though there are some outliers that score extremely high.